kkeller39/knowledge-center/pages/documents/Agent and manager workspace/Workspace configuration/importing-predefined-content.md

 1. Go to the **Predefined content library**
 2. **Export your current .CSV file from LiveEngage and work on this file      as your template**
+   * Go to the Action menu on the right hand side of the page
+   * Select "Export"
-3. Edit content and translations to the CSV file.
-We recommend Google Spreadsheet, Numbers, or OpenOffice for this purpose. **UTF 8 encoding** only is supported
+3. Edit the content and translations in the CSV file.
+We recommend Google Spreadsheet, Numbers, or OpenOffice for this purpose.
+Only **UTF 8 encoding** is supported
 4. While editing the document, keep the following guidelines in mind:
-   * **If you wish to modify an existing entry:** Do not change the item ID if you wish to keep any of the existing content, as if the ID is changed it will be added it as a new line.
+   * **If you wish to modify an existing entry:** Do not change the item ID if you wish to keep any of the existing content, as if the ID is changed it will be added as a new line.
    * **If you wish to delete an entry:** Delete the entire line from the file, including the item ID.
    * **If you wish to add a new entry:**
      * **Item ID column:**
-       * The value shall contain a new positive integer and should not remain empty.
+       * The value must contain a new positive integer and should not remain empty.
-       * Simply add any non-existing (new) positive integer item number that not exist.
+       * Add any non-existing (new) positive integer item number that does not exist.
        * In order to avoid mistakes, it’s recommended to sort the existing item numbers and proceed with the same sequences.
      * **Language column:** To add a new translation row (to existing predefined content), duplicate the row, keep the existing item ID but change the language code as needed.
-     * **Hot Keys column:** The Hot keys combinations are unique, you cannot use the same hot key in 2 different item numbers.
-You may leave this cell empty if hot key is not needed.
+     * **Hot Keys column:** The hot keys combinations are unique, you cannot use the same hot key in 2 different item numbers.
+You may leave this cell empty if a hot key is not needed.

 **For example:**